Falmouth is committed to supporting students who are care leavers.

 - £2,000 a year National Scholarship Award

 - Up to £250 Access to Learning Fund (discretionary)

 Falmouth has a bursary available to care leaver students, so please make sure you tick and sign the bursary consent statement in Section 13 of your PN1 Local Authority Student Finance Application Pack.
-If you have not done this, or your case is more complex, such as estrangement or if you are an asylum seeker, then please contact our bursary adviser, Will Wears on 01326 213744, or our widening participation officer, Hannah Partington on 01326 213764 for an informal chat.
+If you have not done this, or your case is more complex, such as estrangement or if you are an asylum seeker, then please contact our Bursaries team on 01326 213744 or email@example.com

-There are also other awards and bursaries that you may be entitled to, such as the National Scholarship Award and the Cornwall Award, so please do take the time to speak to the bursaries team.
+You may be entitled to other awards and bursaries, such as the National Scholarship Award and the Cornwall Award, so do take the time to speak to the Bursaries team.